SunnyHaze/IML-ViT/README.md

 - For inference, returning the actual shape of the original image is crucial.
 You can set `if_return_shape=True` to get this value.

 ## Citation
+If you find our work interesting or helpful, please don't hesitate to give us a star🌟 and cite our paper🥰!
+Your support truly encourages us!
 ```
 @misc{ma2023imlvit,
       title={IML-ViT: Benchmarking Image Manipulation Localization by Vision Transformer},